 Imagine standing on a shore, the gentle sea breeze carrying the scent of saltwater and roses.
-Before you, rising from a giant scallop shell, is a vision of ethereal beauty – Venus, the Roman goddess of love and beauty.
+That's why before you, rising from a giant scallop shell, is a vision of ethereal beauty – Venus, the Roman goddess of love and beauty.
 Sandro Botticelli’s The Birth of Venus is more than just a painting; it’s a cultural icon, a testament to the power of art to capture the imagination and evoke profound emotions.

 Main Subheading